Loading...

 Harden-Runner tracks every process that is run during the build process.

-Clicking on any process ID (PID) in the network events shows the process that caused the event, along with the process arguments.
+Clicking on any process ID (PID) in the process events shows the process that caused the event, along with the process arguments.

 You can walk up the process tree to analyze parent-child relationships, helping you detect suspicious activity and understand how processes interact.